 - It’s a good idea to completely repot the plant and give it a fresh start in new potting soil in a clean container.

-To clean your container, use 9 parts water to 1 part bleach and clean the container well.
-If leaves are yellowing, the plant can also be stressed from the following:
+To clean your container and snips, use 9 parts water to 1 part bleach and clean both well.
+If leaves are yellowing, the plant can also be stressed from:

 - poor drainage